Table of Contents

 |Direct Coombs´ test||Indirect Coombs´ test|

 Autoimmune Hemolytic Anemia via Warmth Antibodies

 The temperature optimum of the warmth antibodies belonging to the IgG class is 37 °C. After the antibodies bind the surface of the erythrocytes, they are not only recognized by the macrophages of the MMS, but also destroyed.
-The patient shows unspecific symptoms like fatigue, tiredness, tachycardia and tachypnea.
+The patient shows unspecific symptoms like fatigue, tiredness, tachycardia, and tachypnea.

 In the context of a hemolytic crisis, fever occurs, which can be accompanied by jaundice and beer-brown urine.
 Besides treatment of the underlying disease and the avoidance of AIHA triggering factors, high-dose application of immunosuppressive corticoids can be performed.
-If not the liver, but the spleen is the main location of degradation of the erythrocytes in the MMS, splenectomy can be considered.
+If not the liver, but the spleen is the main location of degradation of the erythrocytes in the MMS, a splenectomy can be considered.

 Autoimmune Hemolytic Anemia via Cold Antibodies

 Clinically, mild jaundice and splenomegaly can occur.
-Also, acrocyanosis at nose, ears, fingers and toes can be observed.
+Also, acrocyanosis at nose, ears, fingers, and toes can be observed.
 The primary goal of therapy is to avoid every form of exposure to cold.
 Since hemolysis can also be of intravascular nature, the necessity of splenectomy must be examined thoroughly before it is performed.
 It should only be conducted at a severely enlarged spleen.